Book project in development

 Always Over Capacity examines how organizations lose track of what they actually depend on.
 It focuses on the pattern that develops when one system of value has formal authority and everything else has to fight for recognition after the fact.

-The result is familiar across sectors.
 Financial performance gets protected because it has a ledger.
 Other forms of value still matter, but they are easier to delay, harder to defend and more likely to be treated as secondary until the damage has already been done.

 Why I am writing it